 P3 Great Lakes Request for Statement of Interest

 The P3 Great Lakes project team is looking to select two municipalities to pilot innovative delivery and financing approaches for green stormwater infrastructure.
 They are looking to work with city agencies, utilities, water authorities, or sewer authorities who have green stormwater infrastructure projects that are far enough along in the planning process to need delivery and financing support.
 Responses are due May 31, 2019 by 5 pm EST.

 This Detroit-based conference will be held from June 3rd-6th.
 Global brands and sustainability leaders unite to shape the future of commerce worldwide.
 By volunteering, you can receive a 25% discount off the “All Access Pass” for each day you commit.
 Once you fulfill your volunteer duties for the day, you are free to attend the conference programming.
 Volunteers are accepted on a rolling basis.

 RFP: Southeast Sustainable Communities Fund

 The Southeast Sustainability Directors Network and The Kendeda Fund are launching the third round of the Southeast Sustainable Communities Fund.
-Grants will be awarded to local partnerships to advance government policy, plans, or programs that will create equitable and sustainable energy and/or water initiatives.
+Grants will be awarded to local partnerships to advance local government policy, plans, or programs that will create equitable and sustainable energy and/or water initiatives.
 The 2019 RFP will result in five to seven grants of approximately $75,000 to $150,000 per year for two years.
 This funding opportunity is open to any community located in the Southeast, including SSDN and non-SSDN members.
 For the purpose of this RFP, the Southeast includes Alabama, Arkansas, Florida, Georgia, Louisiana, Mississippi, North Carolina, South Carolina, and Tennessee.
-Letters of Intent are due June 24, 2019 5 p.m.
-EST.
+Letters of Intent are due 5 p.m.
+EST June 24, 2019.